La mesías: Production

 The series is a Movistar Plus+ original, produced in collaboration with Suma Content.
 Shooting locations in Catalonia included Barcelona, Girona, Mataró, Òrrius, Santa Eulàlia de Ronçana, Calaf, Arenys de Mar, Manresa, Gualba, and Santa Susanna.
 The series was lensed by Gris Jordana.
 Raül Refree (score) and Hidrogenesse (original songs) were responsible for the music.

 Release

 The series was presented as a non-competitive screening in the official selection of the 71st San Sebastián International Film Festival on 29 September 2023.
 It debuted on Movistar Plus+ on 11 October 2023.
 The original broadcasting run ended on 16 November 2023, with the release of episode 7.

 HBO LatAm and Movistar Plus+ International agreed on a deal for the distribution of the series in Latin American territories.
 The series was selected to have its international premiere in a showcase at the 2024 Sundance Film Festival.
 Arte acquired rights for France and Germany as well as other European countries such as Switzerland, Austria, Belgium, Andorra, Monaco, and Luxembourg.
+Starting on 1 April 2026, Hulu and Disney+ released the series in the United States.
+Mubi programmed a streaming release in the United Kingdom, Canada, Turkey, the Netherlands, Germany, Austria, and Australia for 3 September 2026.